Sketch (music)

 In music, a sketch is an informal document prepared by a composer to assist in the process of composition.

 Sketches may range greatly in scope and detail, from the smallest snippets to full drafts; concerning Ludwig van Beethoven's sketchbooks, for instance, Dean writes that they "include every imaginable state between unaccompanied melodic motifs of a few notes to thoroughly worked-out full scores; even his fair copies of essentially 'finished' works show the signs of continuing composition."

-Whether a composer's sketches survive past his or her lifetime depends particular on the composer's own practice and partly on posterity's.
+Whether a composer's sketches survive past their lifetime depends on the composer's own practice and partly on posterity.
 Some composers habitually discarded their sketches when a composition was completed (for instance, Johannes Brahms), while others kept their sketches; sometimes in great numbers, as in the case of Beethoven.
 Mozart kept a great many sketches, but some were given away to friends as keepsakes following his death, and lost.

 Why composers sketch

 One reason for sketches is the fallibility of human memory.
 But there are more sophisticated reasons to sketch: most of classical music arranges the themes of each movement into a substantial architecture, for instance involving sonata form.
 The eighteenth century theorists H. C. Koch and J. G. Sulzer, in their written advice to composers, suggested that they should prepare sketches that would lay out how the various themes of the work would be arranged to create the overall structure.
 Marston adds that Koch and Sulzer's recommendations "do in fact accord well with what scholars, borrowing from the terminology developed in relation to Beethoven's sketches, call a 'continuity draft', a notational form in which [for example] 'Beethoven can be seen fitting together the more fragmentary ideas made earlier into a coherent whole' (Cooper, 1990, p.
 105)."